h2non/hu/README.md

 hu library works well under ES5 compliant engines.
 Most of its helper functions are curried

-### Motivation

-Functional programming tendency has grown (again) in the latest years.
-This paradigm, unlike others that may be more totalitarian and extended, forces a radical re-thinking in the way that programmers design and implement software

-Functional programming thinking and conversion is not easy to apply, but it's really a quite attractive and funny paradigm, which helps to solve the same problems in a theoretically and conceptually clean (and sometimes more efficiently) way

-### Rationale

-A good approach to learn and apply functional programming principles is creating a functional-oriented library that assists by itself to do functional programming

-In fact, hu was created to define a real scenario to do funny experiments with some pure functional programming principles

-It's completely written in [Wisp][wisp], a homoiconic Clojure-like language, which compiles into plain JavaScript that supports s-expressions and macros, allowing to extend the compiler features with the user’s own code

-#### Why JavaScript?

-JavaScript is a ubiquitous, well-extended, multi-purpose and multi-paradigm cool language with which you can do a lot of funny things

-In fact, JavaScript is not a pure functional language, however its natural extensibility and meta-programming features allow to apply different paradigms to it and today there are a lot of languages that transpile into JavaScript that help providing a powerful syntax sugar and more features

-### Challenges

-hu is implemented keeping in mind the following “ambitious” goals:

-- Assume it's a first-class function only language
-- Pure functions as a norm
-- Immutability (when it's possible)
-- Avoid assignment, remove side-effects (when it's possible)
-- Tend to recursion instead of loops
-- Tend to high-order functions
-- Tend to functional composition
-- Tend to continuation-passing style
-- Exploit subroutines (like tail recursion call)
-- Exploit memorization (currying, partial, caching...)
-- Exploit combinators
-- Exploit macros (and protocols in a near future)

 ## Features

 - Powerful type checking helpers